-Children will compare and contrast Bamburgh coastline to Lizard Island/Australian coastline, looking at weather & climate, human and physical features.
+Children will compare and contrast Bamburgh to Newcastle, New South Wales in Australia coastline, looking at weather & climate, human and physical features.
 Will use maps, globes, atlases and digital maps to find and locate these locations and other key features.

 Texts: Flat Stanley, The Lighthouse Keeper, Hello Lighthouse, How a Lighthouse works.

-The Secret of Black Rock, The Storm Whale.
+The Secret of Black Rock, The

+Storm Whale.